falcosecurity/falco-website/content/en/docs/metrics/falco-metrics.md

 In order to activate this endpoint, three configuration elements must be set in the [falco.yaml][1]:

-- Metrics must be enabled
+- Metrics must be enabled, along with the specific metrics sub-categories you wish to consume (see above).

 ```yaml
 metrics: